papsti/macpan-workshop/syllabus.md

 * Add/remove compartments or flows amongst compartments (e.g., a compartment for pathogen concentration in wastewater).
 * Add behavioural responses to outbreaks.
 * Filter numbers of cases to account for reporting delays, under-reporting, and weekend effects.
-* Add schedules of parameter variation in response to exogeneous factors (e.g. transmission rate in response to vaccine supply, school term schedules).
+* Add schedules of parameter variation in response to exogeneous factors (e.g., transmission rate in response to vaccine supply, school term schedules).
-* Add stochastic exogeneous factors (e.g. importation).
+* Add stochastic exogeneous factors (e.g., importation).
+* Add/remove/modify vital dynamics (i.e., birth and death).

 <!-- omit from toc -->
 #### Epidemiological Model Summaries